asyncapi/website/pages/blog/hackathon-faq.md

 ### What is the scope of the submission?
 What does it mean I finished my solution on time?

 - Your solution must be fully open-sourced and stored in a repository under your GitHub profile.
-Please do not use Bitbucket or GitLab as it will increase complexity for our community members that will review submissions,
+Please do not use Bitbucket or GitLab as it will increase complexity for our community members that will review submissions.
-- It cannot integrate with a commercial solution that has no free tier,
+- It cannot integrate with a commercial solution that has no free tier.
 - You must submit it before the deadline.
 Evaluation of the solution will not take into account any commits pushed to the repository after the deadline.

 ### How do I submit my task?

 Create a new discussion item [here](https://github.com/asyncapi/community/discussions/categories/asyncapi-hack-2021-submissions).
 Make sure there is:
-- Overview of what the solution is about
+- Overview of what the solution is about.
-- Screenshots/Video/Diagrams/Code snippets (`anyOf` :wink:) that helps judges to quickly understand the solution and encourage them for further review
+- Screenshots/Video/Diagrams/Code snippets (`anyOf` :wink:) that helps judges to quickly understand the solution and encourage them for further review.
-- Link to the repository where the full solution can be found
+- Link to the repository where the full solution can be found.

 This is not it.
 If you win, you need to present your idea at [AsyncAPI Conference in November](http://conference.asyncapi.com/)